Creating a fraud detection system for the 21st century

 design nav | top

-Decision Support Engine Rule Maker
+Decision Support Engine Rule Creation

 Designing the Decision Support Engine for visualizing how rules can be combined to create fact-based decisions.